Gangsta rap: Narco-rap

-1997–2007: Bling era/crunk
+1997–2008: Bling era/crunk

 Before the late 1990s, gangsta rap, while a huge-selling genre, had been regarded as well outside of the pop mainstream, committed to representing the experience of the inner-city and not "selling out" to the pop charts.
-However, the rise of Bad Boy Records, propelled by the massive crossover success of Bad Boy head Sean "Puffy" Combs's 1997 ensemble album, No Way Out, on the heels of the media attention generated by the murders of Tupac Shakur and the Notorious B.I.G., signaled a major stylistic change in gangsta rap (or as it is referred to on the East Coast, hardcore rap), as it morphed into a new subgenre of hip hop which would become even more commercially successful and popularly accepted.
+However, the rise of Bad Boy Records, propelled by the massive crossover success of Bad Boy head Sean "Puffy" Combs's 1997 ensemble album, No Way Out, on the heels of the media attention generated by the murders of Tupac Shakur and the Notorious B.I.G., signaled a major stylistic change in gangsta rap (or as it is referred to on the East Coast, hardcore rap).
+It morphed into a new subgenre of hip hop which would become even more commercially successful and popularly accepted.
 Gangsta Boo, Gangsta Blac, and Ghetto Twinz released Gangsta rap albums.

 The earlier, somewhat controversial crossover success enjoyed by popular gangsta rap songs like "Gin and Juice" gave way to gangsta rap's becoming a widely accepted staple on the pop charts in the late 1990s.
-R&B-styled hooks and samples of well-known soul and pop songs from the 1970s and 1980s were the staples of this sound, which was showcased primarily in Sean "Puffy" Combs's latter-day production work for The Notorious B.I.G. ("Mo Money Mo Problems"), Mase ("Feels So Good") and non-Bad Boy artists such as Jay-Z ("Can I Get A...") and Nas ("Street Dreams"), which he sampled from 2Pac's song (All Eyez On Me).
+R&B-styled hooks and samples of well-known soul and pop songs from the 1970s and 1980s were the staples of this sound, which was showcased primarily in Sean "Puffy" Combs's latter-day production work for The Notorious B.I.G. ("Mo Money Mo Problems"), Mase ("Feels So Good") and non-Bad Boy artists such as Jay-Z, Jah and Amil ("Can I Get A...").
 Also achieving similar levels of success with a similar sound at the same time as Bad Boy was Master P and his No Limit label in New Orleans, as well as the New Orleans upstart Cash Money label.
 Three 6 Mafia, Lil Jon, Pitbull, and Crime Mob released "crunk" CDs.

 By the turn of the century, the style of gangsta rap pioneered by N.W.A. had long given way to materialism regarding money, women and cars.
-Gangsta rap was hugely popular in the mainstream during the mid-2000s, propelled by 50 Cent's influential Get Rich or Die Tryin' album, which contained "catchy" and melodic music that helped its success on pop charts, while rapping about themes of guns and wealth.
+Gangsta rap remained popular in the early-mid 2000s, propelled by 50 Cent's influential Get Rich or Die Tryin' album, which contained "catchy" and melodic music that helped its success on pop charts, while rapping about themes of guns and wealth.
+In 2008, Gangsta Rap Maintained a Significant Presence on Music Charts.
+That year, Ice Cube released the album Raw Footage, Which Reached Number One on The Billboard Top Rap Albums chart and entered the top 10 of the Billboard 200.
+Snoop Dogg gained prominence with the album Ego Trippin', which debuted within the top 10 of the Billboard 200.
+50 Cent remained present on rap charts with the single "Get Up", while the group G-Unit released the album T.O.S.
+(Terminate on Sight), which debuted among the top five positions on the Billboard 200.
+These Performances indicate that Gangsta rap Continued to achieve Commercial success and broad Visibility in 2008, among other artists of the genre.